SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 ## Plot Recipe

-Like the `Solution` type, a plot recipe is provided for the `Integrator` type.
+Like the `Solution` type, a plot recipe is provided for the `DEIntegrator` type.
-Since the `Integrator` type is a local state type on the current interval, `plot(integrator)` returns the solution on the current interval.
+Since the `DEIntegrator` type is a local state type on the current interval, `plot(integrator)` returns the solution on the current interval.
 The same options for the plot recipe are provided as for `sol`, meaning one can choose variables via the `vars` keyword argument, or change the `plotdensity` / turn